sanshar/Block/docs/source/examples.rst

 .. figure:: images/c2_energy.png
    :align: left
-   :width: 600px
-   :height: 600px
+   :scale: 50%

    Starting from *M=500*, use the largest discarded weights and associated sweep energies in the last sweep iteration of each *M* to make linear regression (see the figure above).
 The extrapolated DMRG sweep energy is -75.728557 a.u.